adityamogadala/SemRelDocSearch/README.md

 	* Enter text from "elasticSearch\_index.txt" file to create a new index.
 If desired, customize index name (default: docIndex) and document type name (default: news))
 		* Tip-1: For large collections, increase the shard count (e.g. 5).
 		* Tip-2: If necessary, reset with: DELETE docIndex and then create new index.
-3. [Pre-set DBPedia and Wiki Category Triplestores]().
+3. Download [Pre-set DBPedia and Wiki Category Triplestores](http://people.aifb.kit.edu/amo/eswc2016/data/triple_data.7z).
 Keep it inside clone folder.

 ## Get Started